-The aim of the Education and Outreach Programme is to inform patients, their families and the medical community about research activities within the Alimentary Pharmabiotic Centre.
-We also inform the public about exciting new research findings in areas such as gastronintestinal health, probiotics, functional foods, and new therapeutic agents.
+The aim of the Education and Public Engagement Programme is to inform patients, their families and the medical community about research activities within the Alimentary Pharmabiotic Centre.
+We also inform the public about exciting new research findings in areas such as gastrointestinal health, probiotics, functional foods, and new therapeutic agents.

 In association with the Department of Medicine at Cork University Hospital, the APC hosts an annual Patient Open Day with the Irish Society for Colitis and Crohn’s Disease (ISCC).

 APC initiated World Microbiome Day which took place for the first time on 27th June 2018 and will be celebrated again on 27th June 2019.
 Further details shortly.